 They're also going to look at your trademark application through the prism of their level of understanding of your industry.
 If you have a common industry like clothing, it's all clear.
 But if you have something that is very sophisticated sometimes it's very important who the application is going to get to, because some examiners will understand what makes you different from your competition and some of them won't.
 And this is actually very important.

 I am going to tell you a story.
 We had a client; we filed 5 trademarks for them.
 The trademark applications were almost identical, the only difference was the trademarks themselves were different.
 And it so happens that 3 of these applications ended up on the desk of one trademark examiner, and two of them ended up on the desk of another.
 And our client was in the telecommunications services field.
 So the first examiner, the one who got the 3 applications, they were very happy with everything, they approved the applications right away, no problems, no questions asked.
 The second examiner was giving us hell.

 The trademarks were ok, it was the list of products and services that they were not happy with.
-They said it wasn't not specific enough.
-And the phrase that they were particularly annoyed by was, "transmission of data over the Internet.”
+They said it wasn't specific enough.
+And the phrase that they were particularly annoyed by was, "transmission of data over the Internet".

 And the examiner goes, "What kind of data?"

 We're like, "Any data!"

 They go, "No, no it's not specific enough."